Joël Dicker

 Joël Dicker (born 16 June 1985) is a Swiss novelist.

 Early life

-Dicker attended Geneva schools.
+Joel Dicker was born into a Jewish family.
+Dicker attended College Madame the Staël in Geneva.
 At the age of 19, he enrolled at the Cours Florent in Paris.
-After one year, he returned to Switzerland to attend law school, where he received his Masters of Law from the University of Geneva in 2010.
+After one year, he returned to Switzerland to attend law school, where he received his Master of Laws from the University of Geneva in 2010.

 Career

-In 2010, Dicker won the Prix des écrivains genevois (Geneva Writers’ Prize), a prize for unpublished manuscripts.
-Subsequently, Parisian editor Bernard de Fallois acquired Dicker's winning submission, Les derniers jours de nos pères (The Final Days of Our Fathers), and published it in early 2012.
-The book tells the story of the Special Operations Executive, a British organisation during world War II.
+In 2010, after Dicker had won the Prix des écrivains genevois (Geneva Writers' Prize), a prize for unpublished manuscripts, Parisian editor Bernard de Fallois acquired Dicker's debut novel Les derniers jours de nos pères (The Final Days of Our Fathers).
+The book was published the same year.